corbindavenport/corbindavenport.github.io/about.md

 # About Me 📓

-I'm a tech writer, independent software developer, and podcaster living in Raleigh, North Carolina.
-I currently work for [How-To Geek](https://www.howtogeek.com/author/corbindavenport/) as News Editor, host the [Tech Tales podcast](https://techtalesshow.com), and maintain over a dozen open-source web apps, browser extensions, and utilities.
+I'm a tech writer, software developer, and podcaster living in Raleigh, North Carolina.
+I currently work for [How-To Geek](https://www.howtogeek.com/author/corbindavenport/) as News Editor, host the [Tech Tales podcast](https://techtalesshow.com), and run the [Spacebar](https://www.spacebar.news/#/portal/signup) blog and newsletter.
+I also maintain over a dozen open-source web apps, browser extensions, and utilities.

 I previously worked as a writer at XDA Developers, PC Gamer, and Android Police.
 I also made a Minecraft blog years ago called Powered by Redstone and Redstone Central.